Learn to fuel the gymnast for optimal performance and longevity in the sport.

-If an athlete is TRULY gaining bodyfat while training 20+ hours a week, there are many factors that can be addressed before weighing/measuring the athlete and just telling them to ‘lose weight’.
-It is likely they are eating too much in the form of trying to starve/restrict and then binge, etc and this is a vicious cycle that isn’t going to fix itself by just telling them to “lose weight”.
+Any time an athlete is TRULY gaining bodyfat while training 20+ hours a week, many factors can be addressed before weighing/measuring the athlete and just telling them to ‘lose weight’.
+It is likely they are eating too much in the form of trying to starve/restrict and then binge, etc. This is a vicious cycle that isn’t going to fix itself by just telling them to “lose weight”.
 If anything, that comment will drive more disordered behaviors, over-exercising, etc.

 If a gymnast has had abnormal weight gain, more than likely this is a symptom of a distorted relationship with food.
 They could have been underfueled for years (intentional or unintentional) and their body finally got a chance to catch up.
-Or, there is something deeper going on (binge eating disorder, etc).
+Or, there is something deeper going on (binge eating disorder, etc.).
 Fix the behaviors, and their weight will likely naturally settle to where it should be.
 This is harder than it sounds, but it’s the sustainable approach to life-long change.
-Given the fact that 95% of who diet and lose weight gain it all back plus some, I’m not about to put you on a diet of “clean foods” all to have you spiral out of control “when the diet’s over”.
+Given the fact that 95% of who diet and lose weight gain it all back plus some, I’m not about to put you on a diet of “clean foods” just to have you spiral out of control “when the diet’s over”.

-I can’t tell a gymnast you what they should weigh, it’s up to your body.
+I can’t tell a gymnast what they should weigh, it’s up to your body.
 We can get a good idea, a range, based on past growth trends and family history.
 But again, it’s more about body composition (lean vs fat tissue) than a number on the scale.
 A person will know when they are at a good place with their body.
 You’ll be able to eat without guilt, without feeling like you “gained a million pounds” after a meal, and not feel out of control/obsessed with food.
 This kind of freedom is WAY more important than a silly number on the scale which never seems “good enough”.